madanyc/workfront-learn.en/help/administration-and-setup/organizational-setup/user-organization-groups.md

 ---
 title: How to Use Groups for User Organization
-description: Learn how to use groups and subgroups for user organization and permissions to work in [!DNL Adobe Workfront].
+description: Learn how to use groups and subgroups for user organization and permissions to work.
 Learn to create a group and subgroups.
 feature: System Setup and Administration
 activity: deploy
 type: Tutorial